do-dat/do-dat.github.io/_pages/cdsl.md

 ### Research Interest

-Our lab has been working on various fields of control theory.
+The lab has been working on various fields of control theory.
 You can visit [here](https://post.cdsl.kr/archives/category/research) for more details.